Numorian/yawast-ng/docs/usage.md

 #### The `vulnerabilities` Key

 This is an array of all vulnerabilities being searched for, with basic information about the vulnerability, such as the severity, and can be associated with the data in the `issues` key by name.

+### Configuration File (`~/.yawast-ng.json`)

+During the startup process, yawast-ng will check for a JSON file called `~/.yawast-ng.json` which contains configuration data that alters how the application runs.
+This will override default settings, and is intended to allow you to customize the application for your environment.

+The file is a JSON file, and should be formatted as such.
+The following keys are available:

+- `user_agent` - The user agent string to be used for all requests to the target(s).
+This is useful for testing, and can be set to a specific value.
+If missing, yawast-ng will use the default value.